eali8/eali8/README.md

 - 👋 Hi, I’m Emmy Ali.
+- 👩‍💻 Passionate Front-End Developer.
 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning REACT JS.
 - 💞️ I’m looking to collaborate on DAILY BASIS.
 - 📫 How to reach me, it is easy - just reach out to me!

 <!---
 eali8/eali8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.